Neighbourhood Plan examination concludes

 On 20th January 2025, Mr. Slater visited Hurst Green to familiarise himself with the parish and review key sites, including an accompanied visit to the proposed allocation site for approximately 3 to 4 dwellings near to the entrance of Iridge Place.
 This visit allowed the examiner to assess the parish, landscape, the proposed development area, and local green spaces.

-Following his visit, Mr. Slater has issued a series of questions for both the Parish Council and to Rother District Council.
-These questions seek clarification on specific policies, site allocations, and representations made during the Regulation 16 consultation.
-The Parish Council has until 14th February 2025 to respond to these questions, after which Mr. Slater will determine the next steps.
-While most neighbourhood plan examinations proceed on written submissions alone, he will decide in due course whether a public hearing is required.
+Following his visit, Mr. Slater issued a series of questions for the Parish Council and to Rother District Council.
+These questions sought clarification on specific policies, site allocations, and representations made during the Regulation 16 consultation.
+Rother District Council and the Parish Council responded to these questions.